NodeSecure/Dependency-Analyser/README.md

 Run `npm start` for a full run.. or just run the http server with `npm run skip` (full run must be executed at least one time).

+## Known issues
+- If repository name doesn't match the package name it produce Orphan.

 ## License
 MIT